Tarot Card Reading Manual

 Water is the predominant element here, and it stands for flexibility, intuition, healing, cleansing, and the subtle power that you often find in women.
 Water is also a feminine element that reflects one’s adaptability, receptiveness, purity, and fluidity.
 In a deck of cards, you’ll find that the Suit of Cups corresponds to Hearts.
 It has a direct connection with the heart and to emotions such as love, sorrow, and rejection.
 For this reason, in love, the Cups play a major role in a Tarot reading.
 Thus Tarot Card Meanings here help your love-life tremendously.

 Typically, the Suit of Cups consists of 14 cards, ranging from the Ace of Cups to Ten of Cups.
 At the higher end of this deck of cards are the Page of Cups, the Knight, King, and Queen of Cups.
 The season associated with the Suit of Cups is autumn, and it represents the west.

 What Do the Cups Tarot Cards Signify in A Reading?

 The Suit of Cups or the cups tarot cards indicates that an individual thinks with his heart, not his head.
 This has a bearing on his spontaneous responses and usual reactions to certain situations.
 The Suit of Cups is also associated with imagination, creativity, fantasy, and romanticism.
 Here the card meanings clearly indicate an emotional persona.

 While these are the positive aspects of the Suit of Cups, it also has negative aspects.
-These include a state of being disengaged or over-emotional or fantasizing about what could occur in the future.Examples could be a lack of proper expression of one’s feelings or the lack of imagination or some repressed feelings.
+The suit of cups include a state of being disengaged or over-emotional or fantasizing about what could occur in the future.Examples could be a lack of proper expression of one’s feelings or the lack of imagination or some repressed feelings.